Economics Ph.D. Candidate,

 with Qiangyuan Chen, Yu Chen, and Zhenhuai Shi

-China's Industrial Economy, 2021, No.7, PP:137-155.
+China's Industrial Economy, 2021, 7, 137-155.

 In the context of developing a high-level open economy, evaluating the impact and role of FDI from multiple perspectives is an important prerequisite for correctly drawing up the negative list of foreign investment access.
 From the perspective of enterprise survival and industrial security, this paper empirically tests the influence and mechanism of foreign capital on the host country.
 Specifically, on the basis of accurately measuring the survival rate of enterprises by using the micro big data of enterprise registration from SAIC (the State Administration of Industry and Commerce), we identify the economic effect of FDI on the host country from the perspective of enterprise survival, and examine the heterogeneity and mechanism of the Promotion Effect of FDI.
 At the same time, this paper also examines the impact of FDI on industrial security from the perspectives of technology availability, technology controllability and supply chain security.
 The results show that: (1) FDI significantly improves the survival rate of enterprises in host countries by encouraging new establishment of enterprises and reducing the death of existing enterprises.
 (2) Preference of foreign capital for local private enterprises in supply chain layout makes the survival promotion effect of private enterprises more obvious.
 (3) The entry of foreign capital promotes the survival of enterprises in host countries through efficiency and competition mechanism.
 (4) When the foreign investment market access policy intervention is less in the industry, FDI on the survival of the host country's enterprises to promote the effect is more obvious.
 (5) From the perspective of technology availability, technology controllability and supply chain security, FDI has improved the industrial security level of host country to a large extent.